calmdocs/SwiftStreamManager/README.md

 Drag the gobinary-darwin-amd64 and gobinary-darwin-arm64 files that we just built into our new macOS Swift Xcode project.

-### In our new Swift Xcode project, replace ContentView.swift as follows
+### In our new Swift Xcode project, replace ContentView.swift:

 ```
 import SwiftUI